 Currently, maxing Inner Flame first is the best option on Karma as it's her main damage skill and its CD decreases with each rank.
 I prefer to max Inspire second, for the increased movement speed and shield value.
 I then max Focused Resolve last, as its snare is effective even at one rank (though ranks do increase its duration).
 Mantra should be taken whenever possible, as the empowered abilities are increased in strength by putting ranks in it.

-Early game core Frostfang gives you even more damage and gold generation, so I generally recommend grabbing it right away unless you need Sightstone on your first back.
+Early game core Frostfang gives you even more damage and gold generation, so I generally recommend grabbing it right away.
 Always buy Control Wards whenever you can and try to deny vision to the enemy with them if possible.
-Sightstone can help against high burst by giving you extra health, plus early vision denial with Sweeping Lens can allow you to set up ganks or give you brush control in lane.
+Remnant of the Watchers can help against high burst by giving you extra health.

-Core Items As Sightstone in some iteration is core on supports in general, mentioning it seems almost redundant.
-Ruby Sightstone is generally my preferred option as of late due to the item active CDR it provides.
-However, Eye of the Watchers provides quite a few things that are beneficial on a support like Karma who isn't always going to itemize a lot of AP items plus the CDR and slot efficiency are pretty great as well.
-Frost Queen's Claim gives Karma a nice damage spike, plus CDR, a decent active, and mana sustain.
+Core Items As a warding item in some iteration is core on supports in general, mentioning it seems almost redundant.
+Eye of Frost or Nomad's Eye are decent to sit on if you want to wait on the upgrade.
+However, Eye of the Watchers and Eye of the Oasis provide extra health, among other stats, and the upgrades are fairly inexpensive.
 Oracle Alteration is another core support item, that should be "bought" fairly soon after hitting level 9, as it allows you to gain vision control easier, which is important for keeping an eye on objectives such as Baron Nashor and Dragon.